 His approach encompasses a focused, immersion-style and has included interim C-level roles for client companies.
 A recurring theme is for strong, enterprise-wide accountability for key performance areas.
 He often establishes and sits on client boards.
 Outcomes have typically included significant improvement to executive operations, top line and bottom line growth and enhancement to the company’s value proposition and of their leadership experience.

 David currently serves multiple IntellIVen clients as COO adviser or, effectively, as their in-sourced part-time COO.
-David also serves on the accountability board of several IntelliVen clients including Evolver, Wheelhouse, and GSX.
+David has led engagements with several federal government clients and served on their accountability boards including for Ventera, Evolver, Wheelhouse, and GSX.

 His last assignment with KPMG Consulting was as SVP – Public Sector, Latin America, where he was responsible for all government, university, health care, and not-for profit consulting services for Central and South America and the Caribbean Basin.
 In this role, he led business units in ten countries, had region-wide P&L responsibility, and was a member of the Latin American Management Committee.